GuerrillaAnalytics/sam-app/README.md

 * works with `sam local`

 ## Pre-requisites
-* AWS CLI installed and configured as per [AWS instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+* install and configure `AWS CLI` as described [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
-* SAM CLI installed and configured as per [Installing the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
+* install configure `SAM CLI` as described [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
 * If you have multipled profiles on your machine, set your profile using the `AWS_PROFILE` environment variable.
 * Docker installed and logged into DockerHub so you can test locally.